visgl/luma.gl/docs/api-reference/shadertools/README.md

-# shadertools
+# Shader Modules

-## Overview

-Enables packaging of GLSL code in reusable module, and defines a dependency graph that allows root shaders to make simple imports of just the.
+The luma.gl `shadertools` module enables packaging of GLSL code in reusable "modules", and allows shaders modules to specify dependencies on other shader modules, allowing gradual composition of more complex modules.

-### Shader Modules
+## Concepts

+A shader module typically contains both vertex and fragment shader "chunks", typically containing:
+* a mix of uniform and varying declarations
+* one or more GLSL function definitions

+In addition the shader module defintion contains:
+* the module name (a String)
-A shader module is defined as a set of complementary vertex shader and fragment shader functions together with a list of names of other shader modules that this module is dependent on.
+* a list (possibly empty) of other shader modules that this module is dependent on
+* a `getUniforms` JavaScript function that maps JavaScript parameter keys to uniforms used by this module

 Note that modules can define uniforms and varyings

 * `name`
+* `vs`
-* `vertexSource`
+* `fs`
-* `fragmentSource`
+* `getUniforms`

-* `getUniforms` - Each shader module provides a method to get a map of uniforms for the shader.
+Each shader module provides a method to get a map of uniforms for the shader.
 This function takes named arguments with defaults.
 It can thus be called with no arguments to generate a set of default uniform values.

 Most WebGL frameworks, including luma.gl, have functions that accept a JavaScript object with keys representing uniform names and values representing uniform values.

-Note: At the moment shader modules are not expected to use attributes.
-It is up to the root application shaders to define attributes and call GLSL functions from the imported shader modules with the appropriate attributes.
-This is just a convention, not a hard limitation.

 ## Platform Detection